slashingweapon/as-perod/Opus Issyren.md

 **Spell Resistance:** no
 **Focus:** An uncut protean quartz large worth at least 1500gp, plus a maccina wardkey or keystone

-//This is an example that demonstrates the use of the Maccina to take an interesting bit of magic, and expand its effectiveness tremendously.
+*This is an example that demonstrates the use of the Maccina to take an interesting bit of magic, and expand its effectiveness tremendously.
 The thaumaturgical link between all substances of a like kind (in this case, protean quartz) is linked to the Maccina's expansive presence and power.
 The end result is a range and duration far exceeding the complexity of the spell.
 I believe that, with a large enough crystal and a keystone, one might even scry on all telepathy stones everywhere.
-Exactly what that would do to one's mind is another thing entirely. -- Magi Issyren//
+Exactly what that would do to one's mind is another thing entirely. -- Magi Issyren*

 By focusing her mind on the protean quartz, and then linking herself to the Maccina, the caster can locate each piece of protean quartz (manufactured and natural) within range of the spell.

-//1st round:// know the presence or abscense of protean crystals in the area
-//2nd round:// know the number of crystals in the area
-//3rd round:// know the distance and direction to each crystal in the area
-//4th round:// begin listening in on telepathy stone conversations
+*1st round:* know the presence or abscense of protean crystals in the area *2nd round:* know the number of crystals in the area *3rd round:* know the distance and direction to each crystal in the area *4th round:* begin listening in on telepathy stone conversations

 The caster can hear any telepathy stone conversations that have an endpoint within range.
 If there are many conversations taking place, then the caster must make a listen check to separate out the conversation she is interested in (just like listening in a crowded room).